 • The Spirit Dental Spirit Choice 3500 plan gives you a $3,500 max benefit, along with 100% coverage for preventive care, up to 90% coverage for basic procedures, up to 65% coverage for major services, and up to 50% for orthodontic care.
 Plus, you get the freedom to choose your own dentist, and there aren’t any waiting periods (even for major services!)

-While searching for plans, you may notice that the Monthly Charge a plan has might be affected by how much flexibility you have when choosing your dentist.
+While searching for plans, you may notice that the monthly premium a plan has might be affected by how much flexibility you have when choosing your dentist.

 Looking for the greatest cost savings?
 Choose a network plan.
 Network dental insurance plans require you to choose a dentist from their network of providers.
 These plans usually come with the benefit of lower out-of-pocket costs.
 When you see a network provider, those providers have agreed to a lower negotiated rate, which helps you save money.

 On the other hand, a plan that gives you complete control over choosing your dentist might cost more per month, and you might also have other higher out-of-pocket costs.
 But if you have a dentist that you really like, and you want to be sure you can keep seeing that dentist, the extra cost might be worthwhile.